• Enabling Professional Growth & Fostering Grassroots Connections

 issues impacting the Asia-Pacific Region

 If you'd like to join an event just RSVP and turn up.
 You can also sign up to our mailing list.
-If you aren't sure and want more information, then drop us a line.
+If you aren't sure and want more information, then drop us an email.
 We bring together a diverse group of individuals with different backgrounds and experiences to help us explore common challenges.
 Our members include students, young professionals, leaders at the top of their careers and retired experts.
 Our programs are designed to help everyone develop while building bridges between Yokosuka's thought communities.
-If you are already active in YCAPS and you want to expand your roles as a volunteer please explain your interest via this form.
+If you are already active in YCAPS and you want to expand your roles as a volunteer please visit this page to view our latest volunteer opportunities and direction regarding applications .

 • Upcoming Events